When the shepherd lost his sheep: Instrumental forms

 This forms a typical three-part structure: J–B–J, in which the return to the sorrowful theme underscores the illusory nature of the joy (the supposed flock turns out to be only stones).

 In later versions, the didactic component is reduced, and the alternation of emotional themes is interpreted as a self-contained musical expression.
 The poem thus takes on primarily aesthetic rather than moral significance.
 A four-part composition with a "happy ending" appears: J–B–J–B, where the final dance symbolizes the actual recovery of the flock.

 The musical narrative is entirely built on instrumental means.
-It is most commonly performed on the fluier or caval, traditional shepherd's flutes that differ in size and timbre.
+It is most commonly performed on the fluier or Romanian caval, traditional shepherd's flutes that differ in size and timbre.
 Performers may switch instruments within a single performance to vary tone color and mood – for instance, beginning the narrative on a caval and concluding with a brighter-sounding fluier or even a tree leaf.
 In some performances, musicians produce simultaneous guttural overtones while playing the flute, creating a heterophonic texture with two closely related but distinct melodic lines.

 The music is highly ornamented, employing a rich vocabulary of expressive techniques to convey the narrative's emotional range.
-Performers use dynamic shifts like crescendo and descrescendo to reflect the shepherd’s inner states.
-Accents, often placed off-beat or against the main pulse, contribute to a distinctive expressive language that may evoke the shepherd’s heavy footsteps or the insistence of his calls.
-Additional techniques include mordents, tremolos, legato, staccato, and dramatic pauses, all of which enhance the music’s poetic character.
+Performers use dynamic shifts like crescendo and decrescendo to reflect the shepherd's inner states.
+Accents, often placed off-beat or against the main pulse, contribute to a distinctive expressive language that may evoke the shepherd's heavy footsteps or the insistence of his calls.
+Additional techniques include mordents, tremolos, legato, staccato, and dramatic pauses, all of which enhance the music's poetic character.

-Rhythm is often rubato, free and unmeasured, particularly in sections expressing sorrow.
+The rhythm is often rubato, free and unmeasured, particularly in sections expressing sorrow.
 This approach, akin to the doina genre, allows phrasing to follow speech-like intonation.
 In contrast, episodes that depict direct action are often set to a constant, fixed rhythm.

 Melodically, the poem employs a variety of modal systems.
 The Dorian mode is commonly used for its somber character, though performers may modify individual scale degrees to reflect emotional shifts.
 The Aeolian mode and pentatonic scales often appear in the concluding dance sections, lending them a brighter tone.

-Improvisation plays an important role: although the piece follows recognizable intonational models, each performance reflects the musician’s personal interpretation.
+Improvisation plays an important role: although the piece follows recognizable intonational models, each performance reflects the musician's personal interpretation.

 Extended narrative versions

 In some cases, the basic structure of the poem is supplemented with original narrative episodes.
 A prime example of this can be found in the interpretations of Nicolae Taftă.
-The priest and caval performer from Negrilești (Vrancea region, Moldova), his versions are highly elaborate, sometimes including up to 15 distinct episodes.
+Nicolae Taftă, a priest and caval performer from Negrilești (Vrancea region, Moldova), performed highly elaborate versions, sometimes including up to 15 distinct episodes.
 These combine musical material with realistic storytelling, symbolic references to nature, and verbal narration.
 Such works go beyond a purely musical form and take on the features of an oral epic.